Skip to main content

 Where Lovable falls short:

 Lovable still generates code.
 You need to deploy it, host it, and maintain it.
 The Supabase integration gives you a backend, but you are managing that infrastructure yourself.
-There are no built-in AI agents, no workflow automations, and no real-time collaboration.
-It is a single-player tool that produces code you own but also need to manage.
+There are no built-in AI agents, no workflow automations, and pricing jumped to $25/month Pro with a credit system based on generation complexity.
+Despite Lovable 2.0 adding collaboration, it is still primarily a generation tool — not a runtime platform like Taskade Genesis.

 Who should use Lovable: